backstage/backstage/plugins/README.md

 # Plugin Development in Backstage
-Backstage plugins provides features to an Backstage App.
+Backstage plugins provide features to a Backstage App.

 Each plugin is treated as a self-contained web app and can include almost any type of content.
-Plugins all use a common set of platform API's and reusable UI components.
+Plugins all use a common set of platform APIs and reusable UI components.
-Plugins can fetch data either from a backend or through any RESTful API exposed directly or through a proxy.
+Plugins can fetch data from external sources using the regular browser APIs or by depending on external modules to do the work.

 ## Creating a new plugin
-On your command-line, invoke the `backstage-cli` to create a new plugin:
+On your command line, invoke the `backstage-cli` to create a new plugin:
 ```bash
 yarn create-plugin
 ```